Higher Ground Meadow

-NO artificial flowers or similar to be left, again to preserve the natural appearance no items are to be placed on graves or hung in trees, Flower pots, wind chimes, wooden crosses, pebbles, garden ornaments, ribbons, flower containers, photos, soft toys etc. any will be removed.
+NO artificial flowers or similar to be left, again to preserve the natural appearance no items are to be placed on graves or hung in trees, Flower pots, wind chimes, wooden crosses, pebbles, garden ornaments, ribbons, cards, flower containers, photos, soft toys etc. any will be removed.
 Whilst we do appreciate that families can feel the need to bring their loved one flowers, please consider just picking one or two from your garden.
 If you bring bunches of flowers all wrappings must be taken away and dead flowers cleared.
 At Christmas we do make an exception and will permit wreathes to be left from Dec.
 15th until 6th Jan. when they must be cleared.
 These conditions must be adhered to as families have chosen HGM for its natural beauty.

 All vehicles must be parked in the car park but are left at the owner’s risk.
 Please walk on the mown pathways from early spring until the hay crop has been taken.

 Dogs are permitted but they MUST be on a short lead at all times even in the car park.
 NO dog fouling please ensure you have bags with you and that you clear up behind your dog.

 Children are of course welcome, please ensure they are accompanied by an adult and that they are quiet, especially as there could be newly bereaved visiting.